ECRomaneli/woole/README.md

 ## Docker

-Woole can be run using Docker for easier setup and usage.
+Woole can be built and run using Docker for easier setup and usage.
 The Dockerfile supports building images for both the client and the server.
+The [Dockerfile](https://github.com/ECRomaneli/woole/blob/master/docker/Dockerfile) is available under the `docker` folder in the root path of the project.

 Follow the instructions below to build and run the images.

 ### Dockerfile Arguments